 - Humanitarian assistance to IDPs in informal sites and host communities, through emergency Water, Sanitation and Hygiene activities

-- Protection coordination with actors at state and national level and advocacy activities to strengthen practice changes that affects the lives of IDPs, returnees and other affected people
+- Protection coordination with actors at state and national level and advocacy activities to strengthen practice changes that affect the lives of IDPs, returnees and other affected people

 - Emergency Risk Education delivery by DDG to children and adults affected by displacement, host communities and aid workers to reduce the risk associated with mines and other Explosive Remnants of War (ERW)